-Pregnancy can also severely aggravate pre-existing skin conditions like psoriasis and eczema.
+Pregnancy can also severely exacerbate pre-existing skin conditions like psoriasis and eczema.
 If you have pre-existing conditions, it is best to inform your doctors.
 They can help guide you through how to manage the condition.
 It is also recommended that you inform the caregivers around you so they understand what kind of support is required to help prevent or relieve the condition.

-Common Skin Changes and their Solutions
+Common Skin Changes and Their Solutions

 Not all skin changes during pregnancy are bad.
 The term ‘pregnancy glow’ is a term commonly used to describe a positive change in the skin during pregnancy.
 This ‘glow’ is due to the excess moisture the skin absorbs during pregnancy.
-This is also a way skin color changes during pregnancy.
+This is also a way skin colour changes during pregnancy.
 Due to the absorption of excess moisture, the complexion changes as well; when there is excess moisture, the skin looks and feels healthier.
 Moisture also pushes out excess toxins from the body and opens more pores around the face.
 The pregnancy glow is a great example of facial skin changes when pregnant.
 Also, changes to the skin on the face are the most visible and recognizable.

 Positive changes aside, it is important to know there can be negative changes to the skin too.
 You have to understand the changes in your skin, where they come from, and how to treat them effectively.
 Here are some of the most common skin changes you may face when you’re pregnant.

 Stretch marks can become an eyesore for some mothers.
 There are ways to get rid of them, such as cosmetic surgery.
 However, the least medicated way to treat stretch marks would be constant exercise.
-It is also assumed that lotions rich in vitamin E have properties that can get rid of stretch marks.
+It is also assumed that lotions rich in Vitamin E have properties that can get rid of stretch marks.
 But there is no medical evidence of this till date.
 Stretch marks, if left alone, will fade into streaks of faint silver lines after the baby is delivered.
 They become barely noticeable.
 Stretch marks have absolutely no adverse effect on your body.

 Acne and Pimples

 These inflamed blue veins manifest when the body tries to compensate for the circulation of extra blood that goes to the baby during pregnancy.
 They mostly appear on the legs.
-Varicose veins can be extremely painful and uncomfortable.
+Varicose veins can be painful and uncomfortable.
 You can be prone to varicose veins during the pregnancy period if there is a family history of the condition.

 Although there isn’t a cure for varicose veins during pregnancy, there are steps you can take to help manage, prevent, and decrease the severity.
-These steps include:

 - Avoid being sedentary.